This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 Note: The delay hours and minutes will be added to the preprogrammed times for the specific program.
 The time indicated in the display is the time until the end of the cycle.

-Important: When using the Delay Timer during times of hot weather, you may wish to reduce the liquid in your recipe by 1 or 2 tablespoons.
+Important: When using the Delay Timer during hot weather times, you may wish to reduce the liquid in your recipe by 1 or 2 tablespoons.
 This is to prevent the dough from rising too much.
 You may also reduce the salt by 1/8 or 1/4 teaspoon and try cutting the amount of sugar you use by 1/4 teaspoon at a time.

 Freshness first with delay bake function

 Caution: NEVER use the time delay function when using perishable ingredients such as milk, eggs, fruit, yogurt, cheese, etc.

 Use Fresh Ingredients